 - Patrick's bank will then credit Patrick's personal account by $99 (money coming in)

 These additional steps happen behind the scenes, and that's why this process takes time (usually 3-5 business days), and fees apply.

 Sometimes, the two banks don't have commercial accounts with an intermediary or correspondent bank, which means that more than one intermediary bank needs to be involved.
 As you can imagine, this adds more processing time and, of course, more fees.

 What happens when there are different currencies involved?

-This scenario adds one more step to the process- the currency exchange.
+This scenario adds one more step to the process- the foreign exchange.
 One of the banks will do the exchange and most probably at a less desirable rate.
-That's why sometimes transfer costs add up to $65.
+That's why sometimes transfer costs add up to $65 or more.

 Find the best payment method for your team

 Paying your international workforce shouldn't be an obstacle.